Hamlet (Thomas): Detailed description with commentary

-Act 1
+Act 1 in detail

-Scene 1A hall in the castle of Elsinore (set designed by Auguste Alfred Rubé and Philippe Chaperon).1.
+Scene 1A hall in the castle of Elsinore (set for the premiere designed by Auguste Alfred Rubé and Philippe Chaperon).1.
 Introduction, march and chorus.
 The court celebrates the Coronation of Gertrude, widow of King Hamlet; and her marriage to his brother, Claudius (Courtiers: Que nos chants montent jusqu'aux cieux – "Let our songs rise to the skies").
 The new king, Claudius, stands before his throne on a dais, surrounded by the nobles of the court.
 His court chancellor, Polonius, is nearby.
 Queen Gertrude enters, approaches the dais, and bows to the King (Courtiers: Salut, ô Reine bien-aimée! – "Greetings, O beloved Queen!").
 Polonius hands the King a crown, which he takes and places on her head (The King: Ô toi, qui fus la femme de mon frère – "O you who were my brother's wife").
 Gertrude comments in an aside to Claudius that she does not see her son Hamlet.
 Claudius admonishes her to bear herself as a queen.
 The courtiers sing of their joy as they celebrate the King and Queen's glorious marriage (Courtiers: Le deuil fait place aux chants joyeux – "Mourning gives way to joyful songs").
 The King and Queen leave the hall followed by the courtiers.